-In this article, we chose twelve of our favorite dance movies and/or dance scenes in film that represent the best of cinema.
-These famous dance scenes and movies span over fifty years with some of the best known actors and actresses in the film industry including greats like Gene Kelly, Richard Gere, Patrick Swayze, Natalie Portman, Catherine Zeta- Jones, Al Pacino, Jennifer Lopez to name a few.
+In this article, we chose over a dozen of our favorite dance movies and/or dance scenes in film that represent the best of cinema.
+These famous dance scenes and movies span over fifty years with some of the best known actors and actresses in the film industry including greats like Gene Kelly, Richard Gere, Patrick Swayze, Natalie Portman, Catherine Zeta- Jones, Al Pacino, Jennifer Lopez, Ginger Rogers & Fred Astaire to name a few.
 We put together this list knowing it will grow longer over time and we know we left out a few great possibilities that we will probably add in the future.

 In the United States, we look forward to the The Oscars and the Academy Award show.
 This is a celebration of the best best actors, movies, costumes, directors and more by the Motion Picture Arts and Science organization in recognition of excellence fro cinematic achievement.